IATA Knowledge Hub

 Fuel accounts for up to 25–30% of airline operating costs and remains highly volatile.
 At the same time, emissions regulations and SAF mandates are increasing reporting and compliance requirements.
 Fuel efficiency directly impacts profitability and sustainability performance.

-Accurate fuel data enables benchmarking, identification of inefficiencies, KPI setting, route-level optimization, emissions reporting accuracy, and SAF impact modeling.
+Accurate fuel data enables benchmarking, identification of inefficiencies, KPI setting, route-level optimization and emissions reporting accuracy.

 Final Thoughts